Skip to Main Content

 Child Restraint Requirements in Texas

-A child safety seat system includes car seats, no matter the type, and also refers to the restraints designed to keep the child within that seat.
+A child safety seat system includes car seats of all types and restraints to keep the child secure in the seat.

 Drivers Must Ensure Children are Secured!